 Books, magazines and AV material donated to any Branch in the system become the property of the system as a whole.
 Typically, these items are not added to the collection and are sold to benefit the Library.
-Computer software is never accepted for inclusion in the collection.
 The Library does not evaluate or appraise gift materials for tax or other purposes.

 Scope of Special Collections

 The Library maintains several collections that are beyond the scope of the general circulating collection.
-These special collections include History & Genealogy, Government Documents, and Reference and are held in specific locations which include the facilities to support them.
+These special collections, including History & Genealogy, Reference, and digital access to Government Documentsare held in specific locations which include the facilities to support them.
 Selections for all special collections will be evaluated using several criteria that may be unique to these materials including availability from library vendors, existence of cataloging records and compatibility of formats.

 History & Genealogy Collection

 The History & Genealogy collection was established in 1998 to address the local history and genealogical research needs of patrons.
-This collection is housed at Library Headquarters and consists of print, microform, and online resources to support research pertaining to St. Louis and the surrounding area; Missouri; states east of the Mississippi, particularly those covering the migration trails into Missouri; colonial United Sates and immigration from other countries.
+This collection consists of print, microform, and online resources to support research pertaining to St. Louis and the surrounding area; Missouri; states east of the Mississippi, particularly those covering the migration trails into Missouri; colonial United Sates and immigration from other countries.

 The History & Genealogy Department is home to several specific collections including:

 - The Julius K. Hunter and Friends African American Research Collection

 - The Lewis Bunker Rohrbach Collection